PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 DEFINITIONS:

-Upon start (or reset) the Arduino sketch running on either the master or the slave device will load certain definitions from the #include file: puter_echo.h which is present in the subfolers "master" and "slave".
+Upon start (or reset) the Arduino sketch running on either the master or the slave device will load certain definitions from the #include file: "puter_echo.h" which is present in the subfolers "master" and "slave".

 MESSAGE CONSTRUCTION :